 If a donor who has given the charity an oral declaration cancels it within the period of 30 days after being sent the written record, the cancellation will have retrospective effect, so that it will be as if the declaration had never been made.

-It is possible for spouses, civil partners and other persons living together to make a ‘joint’ declaration on the same form (in effect, there are two Gift Aid declarations).
-The ‘joint’ declaration must include the full name and address of each person.
+It is possible for spouses, civil partners and other persons living together to make a 'joint' declaration on the same form (in effect, there are two Gift Aid declarations).
+The 'joint' declaration must include the full name and address of each person.
 Both parties will need to make clear to the charity involved how much of any donation relates to each of them.
 They will also need this information for their own tax affairs.
-The charity will need to list each person separately on the schedule to the claim form R68(i) and show the donation received from each.
+The charity will need to list each person separately on the schedule when making an online claim or completing paper form ChR1 and show the donation received from each.

 In England, Wales and Northern Ireland a business partnership does not have a legal personality.
 So a donation by a partnership consisting of individuals is treated as made by the underlying partners.
 One partner may make a Gift Aid declaration on behalf of all the partners, provided he or she has the power to do so under the terms of the partnership agreement or some other instrument given under seal.
 In that case it will be sufficient for the declaration to show the name and address of the partnership.
 Otherwise, it will be necessary for each individual partner to make their own Gift Aid declaration.
 They may do so on the same declaration form, provided it lists all their names and home addresses.